LAW COLLOQUY

 NOTE: Sources cited in explanatory parentheticals or phrases or as part of the case prior or subsequent history are not counted as intervening authorities preventing the use of "Id."

-Any change in what is being cited, such as page numbers, needs to be indicated after "Id."
+Any change in what is cited, such as page numbers, must be indicated after "Id."

 Id. at 45.